Nikon P900 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+Both the P900 and the E-M5 II have been discontinued, but can regularly be found used on ebay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the P900 was followed by the Nikon P950.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon P900 and the Olympus E-M5 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.